 Other than using heat/cold therapy pet owners need to understand that, just like humans, pets need mental and physical exercise so that they can live a happy, long life.
-Caldera International has a wide range of Pet Therapy Wraps which can come handy if your pet is in the healing process from surgery or simply needs to keep their joints and muscles flexible as they age.
+Caldera International has a wide range of Pet Therapy Wraps which can come in handy if your pet is in the healing process from surgery or simply needs to keep their joints and muscles flexible as they age.
 These adjustable therapy wraps come with gel packs that can be used for both purposes hot or cold to help your pet recover.
 These wraps are uniquely designed to fit so that you don’t need to worry about it falling off.

 How does cold therapy work for pets?